Time to re-view possible outcomes. I had

 the flowers!
 But the vase was big, bold, maybe even dominating the scene.

 I considered inverting the vase in an attempt to reclaim the story of Pandora’s box from Greek mythology: that she poured out all the evils from the vessel she was holding onto the world.
 I’m not sure why she would want to do that because it certainly hasn’t served her independence.
-The interpretations of the beginning of evil have been laid on the shoulders of women for two millennia since the advent of Christian story of Eve tempting Adam.
+The interpretations of the beginning of evil have been laid on the shoulders of women for two millennia since the advent of Christian story of Eve tempting Adam - or did he tempt her, who knows?

 Vases do sometimes fall to the floor and get smashed.
 I have a treasured one given to